 The “dataProviderClass” attribute takes the class name where the actual data provider method is present.

-The class name would normally be in the syntax packageName1.packageName2……ClassName.class.
-In our case, the class was present under the Demo package, so we had written Demo.DataProviderClass.class.
+The syntax of writing the class name would be packageName1.packageName2……ClassName.class.
+In our case, the class was present under the Demo package, so we had written Demo.DataProviderClass.class as the value of “dataProviderClass” attribute.

 Here are both of our classes side by side.